 Even if we set this caution aside, there may be parts of persistently employed strategy that lead to persistent failure.
 These parts and failures might be avoidable.
 To see how this may be so we will compare what is perhaps the most famous formulation of the verificationist principle, in Ayer 1936, with a later one, in Carnap 1956.
 A.J.
 Ayer had visited the Vienna Circle from late 1932 on into 1933, returning home for the summer term.
 While in Vienna he attended meetings of the Circle and overlapped for five weeks with Quine.
 Neither Carnap nor Neurath were there at the time, so the left wing of the Circle was not fully represented.
 When Ayer returned to England he published Language, Truth, and Logic in 1936.
 Even immediately it was widely discussed, and after the war sales were spectacular.
 For many in England this book was the epitome of logical positivism and remains so.

-Ayer was careful to restrict his criterion to synthetic sentences and to demand only in principle confirmation.
+Ayer was careful to restrict his criterion of meaningfulness to synthetic sentences and to demand only in principle confirmation.
 And the formulation seems very natural: Confirmation is a feature that applies to sentences (or groups of them) and not to sub-sentential parts, and for an empiricist the content that a synthetic sentence has would be empirical content.
 So it would seem that to have empirical content a sentence, A, should either directly imply some observational sentence or add to the observational content of some other sentence, B. That is, the conjunction of A and B should imply some observational sentence not implied by B alone.
 This formulation may be natural, but it is also fatally flawed.
 It would declare any sentence whatsoever as meaningful: For any sentence A and any observation sentence O, A would be meaningful because it could be conjoined to A ⊃ O. The latter would not in general imply O, but the conjunction would.

 Other more elaborate formulations followed along the same lines, and other more elaborate counterexamples appeared just as fast.
-Hempel reviewed the situation twice, within about a year (Hempel 1950 and 1951).
+Hempel reviewed the situation twice within about a year (Hempel 1950 and 1951).
 First he concluded that it was a lively and promising line of research and later concluded that it was not promising at all.
 In retrospect it may be that the problems arise because we were led by the fact that confirmation is a feature that applies to whole sentences into thinking that the level at which to apply the criterion was the level of whole sentences.
 Now a sentence with meaningless parts might well pass some test especially if the test involves its being combined with other sentences that can have meaningless parts.
 So one way to avoid this difficulty is to try to find a formulation that applies the test at the level of basic expressions, those that can be thought of as “not having parts” so to speak.

 This is the strategy that Carnap employed in “The Methodological Character of Theoretical Concepts” (1956).
 Observational terms are assumed to have empirical content.
 Logical terms are assumed to have none.
 And all defined terms are assumed to be replaced by their definitions.
 If for some basic, non-logical term there is a sentence that contains that term as its only non-logical element and if that sentence implies some observation sentence, then that sentence has empirical content and so does its only non-logical term.
-If we have established that each term from some set, K, is empirically significant we might test still further terms by seeing whether those further terms can add to what is sayable with terms from K. Carnap's actual definition is quite complicated, but it does seem to avoid the difficulties of its predecessors.
-It also allows an account of why those predecessors went awry, viz., that they applied at the level of whole sentences (naturally enough) rather than to elementary terms.
+If we have established that each term from some set, K, is empirically significant we might test still further terms by seeing whether those further terms can add to what is sayable with terms from K. Carnap’s actual definition is quite complicated, but it does seem to avoid the difficulties of its predecessors.
+It also allows an account of why those predecessors ran into trouble, viz., that they applied at the level of whole sentences (naturally enough) rather than to elementary terms.

 Not long after Carnap’s definition was published David Kaplan devised what seemed to be counterexamples.
 They became fairly well known, but they were not published until 1975.
 Shortly thereafter it was shown (Creath 1976) that either Carnap’s definition is not open to the counterexamples as presented or it can be patched in a very natural way so that it avoids them.
 This does not show that there are no counterexamples or that there are no other features of the definition to which one might object.
 But it does show that the situation is not as dire as Hempel supposed in 1951.